Director of Engagement and Partnerships (Remote, US)

 The system is rigged and the solution isn’t just to create more programs for people harmed by these unfair systems.
 The solution is to reimagine these systems to make our country fairer and more equitable for everyone—which means ensuring that the places where we work, live, play and pray tap into people’s universal drive for wellbeing, instead of undermining wellbeing for some and enabling it for others.
 That’s what we do.

 The Full Frame Initiative (FFI) is a social change nonprofit working toward a country where everyone has a fair shot at wellbeing—the needs and experiences essential for health and hope.
-We partner with pioneering public systems, communities and nonprofits across the country to fundamentally transform the structures and beliefs that perpetuate inequality.
-We are bold, focused, creative and committed learners, willing to use our passion, humor and hope to fuel change.
+We partner with a growing cohort of pioneering public systems, communities and nonprofits across the country to fundamentally transform the structures and beliefs that perpetuate poverty, violence and oppression.
+We are bold, mission-focused, creative and committed learners and are willing to use our passion, humor and hope to fuel change.
 FFI is a virtual organization with employees located across the country.
 Please visit our website to learn more.

 Position Details, Compensation and Benefits